normalgamer/NES-Development/04-Displaying_sprites/index.md

 Anything that moves separately from the background is made of sprites.
 A sprite is an 8x8 pixel tile that the PPU renders on screen.
 Generally objects are made from multiple sprited next to each other (for example Mario).
 The PPU has enough memory for 64 sprites.
 This memory is separate from all other video memory.

-If you wanna inspect the mario.chr file, download [YY-CHR](https://www.smwcentral.net/?p=section&a=details&id=22338) and open your mario.chr file.
+If you wanna inspect the mario.chr file, open your mario.chr file with YY-CHR.

 To include mario.chr in the ROM: